wallarm/product-documentation/docs/admin-en/installation-nginx-overview.md

 *   Installing NGINX packages from the NGINX repository ([instruction][link-ig-nginx])
 *   Installing NGINX packages from the Debian repository ([instruction][link-ig-nginx-distr])
 *   Installing NGINX packages from the CentOS repository ([instruction][link-ig-nginx-distr])

-!!! info "Deprecated Installation Option"
-    If you are using the Wallarm Node version *2.10 or lower*, you can [install][link-ig-deprecated] an NGINX build from Wallarm that includes all components necessary for the filter node to work.

-    Such a build only exists for NGINX.
-If you are using NGINX Plus, you need to [connect the Wallarm module to NGINX Plus][link-ig-nginxplus] even if the Wallarm Node version is 2.10 or lower.

 ### Module for NGINX Plus